apache/tvm/docs/langref/relay/intro.rst

 A parameter is just a pairing of a :py:class:`~tvm.relay.expr.LocalVar` and optional :py:class:`~tvm.relay.ty.Type`.
 They represent the formal parameters of functions and definitions, and are written as :code:`%x : T`.

-They may only appear in function literals and definitions, and have no relation to parameters in the machine learning.
+Parameters may only appear in function literals and definitions and have no relation to parameters in the machine learning.

-When the type information is omitted, we will attempt to infer a most general type for the users.
+When the type information is omitted, we will attempt to infer the most general type for the users.
 This property is known as generalization: for a definition without explicit annotations, we will attempt to assign the most general type.
 When the return type is omitted, we will infer the return type based on the text of the